adamsalter/mustache-rails/README.md

 Unfortunately, integration is a work in progress since Rails is quite a large and complicated beast.

-If you have any issues please raise a ticket.

 Because Mustache forces you to keep all logic out of your template code, it actually changes the paradigm a little.
 Previously Rails Helpers were a place to put code that didn't quite fit into your view templates exactly, but now, if you have to move _all_ code out of your templates, you will actually find that you require greater code seperation.
 The current solution is to create sub-modules on the Helpers for each action, as shown below.

 Example Usage: